jadercorrea/elixir_generator.vim/README.md

 ##Elixir Generator

-This plugin adds a command to easely add more modules to your `Mix` projetc.
+This plugin adds a command to easely add more modules to your `Mix` project.
-Just like Mix creates a lib and a test file for you to start coding.
+Just like Mix, it creates a lib and a test file for you to start coding.

 ####Self-generate modules and unit tests